Muh76/diabetes-readmission-prediction/README.md

 ## 📊 **Dashboard & Visualization Showcase**

-> **📸 Screenshot Setup**: The images below are placeholders.
-To add actual screenshots:
-> 1. Start the dashboard server: `python scripts/serve_dashboards.py`
-> 2. Capture screenshots of your dashboards
-> 3. Save them to `assets/dashboards/` with the filenames shown
+> **📸 Dashboard Images**: The dashboard images below are referenced from `assets/dashboards/`.
+Save your dashboard screenshots with the exact filenames shown to display them here!
-> 4. The images will automatically display here!

 ### **🏥 Clinical & Medical Insights Dashboards**